 As a small business owner, one of your biggest concerns may be how to pay yourself a salary, especially as your business starts making money.
 Sure, you’ve heard the stories of the founders who didn’t take a salary for several years and lived on someone’s couch while they grew their business, but that scenario is not realistic for everyone and for the most part, you need money to pay your bills and live your life while you are growing your business.
 So what do you do?
+Fortunately, you can figure out how to determine your salary as a business owner in two easy steps from Credibly.

 The first thing you want to do before you pay yourself a salary is make sure your business will remain afloat.
 This means making sure that your operating expenses are paid first (including your tax estimates).